About This Line

 No glitz, no clutter—just elegant simplicity—is the standard of MSC's seaworthy interior decor.
 Extensive use of marble, brass, and wood reflects the best of Italian styling and design; clean lines and bold colors set their modern sophisticated tone.

-Regardless of the itinerary, be prepared for an Italian-influenced experience.
+MSC adopts some activities that appeal to American passengers without abandoning those preferred by Europeans; however, regardless of the itinerary, be prepared for an Italian-influenced experience.
 Also expect to hear announcements in several languages.
 6750 N. Andrews Ave., Fort Lauderdale, FL, 33309.
 800/666–9333. www.msccruisesusa.com.
 Cruise Style: Premium.